Here we present some benefactors whose donations mean a lot to Chalmers.

 Rune Andersson is one of Sweden’s great philanthropists.
 During Chalmers’ funding campaign in the 1990s, he made a generous donation.
 His name was subsequently given to an auditorium, RunAn.
 The Rune Andersson Scholarship is another way for him to show his gratitude for his education at Chalmers University of Technology.
 With this scholarship he wants to encourage and inspire former students at Chalmers to contribute to change and development in Sweden and the rest of the world.

-Sievert Larsson is an entrepreneur and founder of the charity, The Sievert Larsson Scholarship Foundation, which gives needy young people the opportunity to study at university or college.
-A donation of two million kronor from Sievert Larsson is giving young people from Thailand the chance to study for a Masters at Chalmers.
+Sievert Larsson is an entrepreneur and founder of the charity, The Sievert Larsson Scholarship Foundation, which gives young people the opportunity to study at university or college.
+A donation from Sievert Larsson is every year giving a group of young Thai students the chance to study for a Masters degree at Chalmers University of Technology. - It feels as if the money is returning to my home town again and it is to the delight of both myself and the students.
+I have strong feelings for Chalmers even though I never studied there myself, says Sievert Larsson.

 The Pro Suecia Foundation, managed by Barbro Osher